The Spirit behind Pinnacle Cohousing

 Pinnacle Cohousing at Loch Lyme Lodge is creating private homes and shared spaces that will help us meet those dreams.

 We are now actively working on home design and building permissions.
-Our time frame assumes balancing septic and barn work and cabin upgrades for Loch Lyme Lodge (2019-2020) with site work and building for homes (2020-2021) as members are ready to build.
+Our time frame assumes balancing septic and barn work and cabin upgrades for Loch Lyme Lodge (2021-2022) with site work and building for homes (2022 and beyond) as members are ready to build.